mraqkhan/data-analyst-nanodegree/P6 - Tell Stories with Data Visualization/README.md

 ![Second Chart](data/init2.png)

 This visualization depicts that in mostly young age group survived and children b/w 0-15 were saved first.

+### Pre-interview Analysis

+Interview #1

+Your chart was a bit less informative as survival ratio just shows upto one decimal place.
+It should be atleast upto two decimal places.
+Also try to order your x part properly arranged in numerical sequence order.
+The insights is not so much of a surprise and if you just create a small tweak in the legend, x-axis & y-axis then this would looks good....

+Interview #2

+The chart is interactive, that's nice.
+But why the class is ordered as 1,3,2 in both the charts try to order the x-axis and I think the chart will look much better.
+Broadly speaking, the chart looks intuitive & only needs a few small tweaks.
+Nice work!!!

+Interview #3

+The overall representation is good.
+You should also show visualization just on the basis of survival rate with class as it appears to be the most correlated feature with survival rate..
+Also try to use sequential colour pallete in visualization 2.

 ### Post-change Visualizations